In a mixing bowl whisk together flour, baking powder and salt for 20 seconds, set aside.

 Mix in ricotta and vanilla extract then blend in eggs one at a time.
 Set mixer on low speed and slowly add in flour mixture and mix just until combined.
 Cover bowl with plastic wrap and chill 2 hours or up to 2 days.
 Preheat oven to 350 degrees during last 20 minutes of dough chilling.

-Scoop chilled dough out 1 Tbsp at a time and shape into balls (if it's too sticky just drop onto sheet using two spoons), drop onto a baking sheet lined with parchment paper or a silicone baking mat (I don't recommend using dark non-stick pans for this recipe since the bottoms will already become pretty golden.
-Dark pans brown more than uncoated pans do).
+Scoop chilled dough out 1 Tbsp at a time and shape into balls (if it's too sticky just drop onto sheet using two spoons), drop onto a baking sheet lined with parchment paper (don't use dark baking sheets).

-Bake in preheated oven 12 - 14 minutes until underside of cookies are golden.
+Bake in preheated oven until set, 12 - 14 minutes (bottoms will be lightly golden brown).
 Cool on baking sheet several minutes then transfer to a wire rack to cool completely.

-Once cool dip tops of cookies in glaze and return to wire rack, immediately add sprinkles if using.
-Allow glaze to set at room temperature.
-Store in an airtight container in a single layer.
+Once cool spoon icing over cookies and return to wire rack, immediately add sprinkles if using.

 For the glaze:

 *Scoop flour directly from container using measuring cup and level top using a butter knife.
 Don't whisk or sift before measuring and don't spoon into a cup.
-I thought I better note that because in the recipe I adapted these from it stated 4 cups flour (480g) but it only took me 3 1/2 cups to get to the weight they had listed and then some (495g).
 The best option is to use a kitchen scale, I highly recommend investing in one if you don't already have one.
 I always use mine when baking.

 **Cookies previously listed using 2 tsp baking soda, but a few have had issues with cookies rising so recipe has been improved to use baking powder instead.